zeroc-ice/ice-demos/csharp/README.md

 ### Building the demos using NuGet packages:

-Open the solution file `CSharp demos.sln` to build the sample programs.
+Open the solution file `C# NET Framework demos.sln` to build the sample programs.

 The demos are configured to use the Ice distribution from NuGet packages.
 These packages are automatically downloaded during the build.
 If you have disabled the